nicooga/altoros-blog/post3.md

   * `/[[:word:]]/`   - A character in one of the following Unicode general categories Letter, Mark, Number, Connector_Punctuation
   * `/[[:ascii:]]/`  - A character in the ASCII character set

-Group notation was also introduced in 1.9.
+**Named capture group notation** was also introduced in 1.9.
 With this feature you can keep complex regexps DRY without hacky interpolation:

   ```ruby
 # Stolen from 'http://ruby.about.com/od/newinruby191/a/namedreg.htm'